glblcd/material/intro-to-git-and-github/PITCHME.md

 $ git commit -m "added hello world function"
 ```

+Note:
+Great, I've got a local repo.
+Now I can get change history, remember what I was doing & when, even move back to an earlier version (ask the class to find out how!)
+But... what if my computer breaks?

 ---
 ## Git remotes
 * How we collaborate
 * slightly different
 `git remotes`
 `git remote add <shortname> <url>`

+Note:
+Again, here it's a good time to draw out what a git remote is and how we can use them to collaborate
+their local <--> their github remote <--> my github clone <--> my local
+            push                 pull request             pull

 ---
 ## Using github